Skip to content

 Shadow Gap: The Detail That Makes the Wall Read Expensive

 Flush-to-wall furniture kills depth.
 It turns a console into a graphic shape pasted on drywall.
 The room goes flat.
-Dimension dies.
-A shadow gap restores a perimeter line, the same way a reveal line in millwork restores precision.
+Dimension disappears.
+A slight reveal restores a perimeter line, the way a good millwork detail restores precision.

 Lighting: 2700K or Don’t Bother